 Be able to [your choice]: Ski, surf, sail

 I’m no athlete, but the nature of these sports is the closest I can come to explaining how in the tech world you must forever anticipate the swells, currents, rocks, hills and other impediments and go into them or around them as the situation requires.
 Your prize, always, is staying upright or getting upright again, quickly.
-Some in my age cohort are uneasy about having a younger manager.
-My only advice is, get over it.

 A simple example of this nimbleness is with respect to your physical work space.
 At Google, I sat in six buildings over nine years.
 At Twitter, I’ve had six seats in two buildings in three years — and I hear we’re moving in a few months.
 The tech office setup tends to be open plan (cubicles are passé), so your most constant tools are a laptop and a mobile phone.
 Some years back, Google quit providing desk phones for employees, as no one used them.
 These days, land lines (or at least non-mobile phone units) tend to appear only in conference rooms, which you can reserve.
 If this nearly nomadic arrangement doesn’t appeal, think twice about pursuing a company whose business encompasses technology.
 The last time I inhabited a dedicated, closed-door office was in 1989.